 - determine candidacy to ensure that the client is comfortable with the technology being utilized.

 - notify clients of telehealth services including but not limited to the right to refuse telehealth services, options for service delivery, and instructions on filing and resolving complaints in all applicable jurisdictions.

 Refer to Rules 111 and 135 of the Board’s Rules and Regulations for specific details.

 4. How do I apply for telehealth registration in Louisiana?

-Mail in a notarized Application for Telehealth Registration, registration fee, along with official verification of licensure and/or registration in each state, including any formal disciplinary action resulting in sanction and/or disciplinary proceedings which are pending.
+Mail in a notarized Application for Telehealth Registration, registration fee, completed criminal background check from Louisiana State Police Headquarters, along with official verification of licensure and/or registration in each state, including any formal disciplinary action resulting in sanction and/or disciplinary proceedings which are pending.

 5. Will a grace period be issued to provide telehealth services in Louisiana?

 No grace period will be issued.
 Until an application has been approved by the Board, the Audiology and/or Speech-Language Pathologist shall not engage in delivery of telepractice services to Louisiana residents.